newky2k/System.Mvvm/System.Mvvm.Ui/readme.md

     if (result)
         await UI.ShowAlertAsync("YAY!", "You confirmed that");

-**NOTE: The standard UI functions only work when the platform code has been registered using `MvvmManager.Init` on the supported plaforms**
+**NOTE: The standard `UI` functions only work when the platform code has been registered using `MvvmManager.Init` on the supported plaforms**

+## Dependency Injection

+Instead of using the static `UI` class you can use dependency injection to access the platform implementation of `IPlatformCoreUIProvider` using extensions for `IServiceCollection` provided by the platform specific packages.

+Using DI instead of the `UI` does not require a call to `MvvmManager.Init` though you do have to call the extension method to register the services.
+See the platform package documentation for more details.
+You can also do both.

 ## Platform support

-UI platform support is provide through nuget packages for each support platform.
+`UI` platform support is provided through nuget packages for each supported platform.
 Add these to the main application and call `MvvmManager.Init` to register to UI default UI providers.

 ### Supported platforms